Bail For Immigration Detainees

 - That person’s removal from the UK through deportation is imminent.

 Immigration detention is an administrative process, which means that the decision to grant bail is made by an immigration official or immigration officer.
 If your bail application is denied, however, you can appeal to a judge to review your case.
-For more in-depth immigration bail guidance, contact the immigration experts here at IAS for further advice and assistance.
+For more in-depth immigration bail guidance, contact our immigration experts here for further advice and assistance.
 Being released on bail can be difficult for immigrant detainees, and we always recommend seeking professional advice and help as a matter of urgency.

 What are the consequences of immigration detention?